mmtk/mmtk-core/docs/tutorial/Tutorial.md

 `#[cfg(not(feature = "mygc_lock_free"))]`, this time without changing the
 line below it.

-After you rebuild OpenJDK (and the MMTk core), you can use MyGC.
+After you rebuild OpenJDK (and `mmtk-core`), you can use MyGC.
 Try testing it with the each of the three benchmarks.
 It should work identically to NoGC.

+If you've got to this point, then congratulations!
+You have created your first working MMTk collector!

 At this point, you should familiarise yourself with the MyGC plan if you haven't already.
 Try answering the following questions by looking at the code